Old and New in Kew

 Breathing fresh life into a grand period home involved an extensive renovation and the introduction of a modern family room.

 In the kitchen, a touch of brilliance comes in the form of bright blue grout in the splashback, injecting a subtle color punch into an otherwise neutral space.

-- The custom rug in the family living room was designed to give a nod to the era of the home, featuring an art deco motif on the sculptured border.
+For the family living room, a custom rug pays homage to the home’s era, featuring an art deco motif on its sculptured border.

 Photography by Derek Swalwell